Kingsway College: Touring groups

 Kingsway maintains three major touring groups.
 These groups generally perform at local churches across Southern Ontario an average of once a month, usually for the church service.
 They also rotate long tours, with one group going east to Atlantic Canada, one group going west to the Great Lakes region, and one group going to any desired location each year, over either March break or the Easter long weekend.

 The oldest group is the Kingsway Symphonic Choir, whose founding date is unknown.
 The "Kingsway Chorale" - the touring portion of the choir for some seasons - and the "Kingsway Choir" were built under the direction of Ralph Coupland in the early 1960s.
 Under Coupland the choir became the first Kingsway group to begin extensively touring across eastern Canada and the north-eastern United States.
 James Bingham continued to grow the choir in the 1970s, and under Bingham the choir toured with the famous New England Youth Ensemble and performed at the General Conference.
 The choir has produced many records and CDs, and has won several Kiwanis Music Festivals.
 The choir also performed at Carnegie Hall during the early 1980s.
 The choir is currently under the direction of Sharon Foreman.

 Though there have been many bands throughout the school's history, including a "Lornedale Band" which played in 1912, the current edition of the Kingsway Concert Band was founded in the early 1960s under the direction of Jack McClarty.
 Much like the choir, the band is also highly acclaimed, has also recorded many CDs, and has won several Kiwanis Music Festivals throughout its history.
 In the 1970s, Ben Eby and Joanne (Klassen) Andersson were responsible for improving the quality of the band, taking the band to the newly opened Disney World, winning several Kiwanis titles in a row, and growing the ensemble into the streamlined touring operation that it remains today.
 At present, the band is directed by Andrew Brown.

-The Kingsway College Aerials are a gymnastics team whose mission is to promote healthy drug-free lifestyles in teens today.
+The Kingsway College Aerials are a gymnastics team whose initial mission was to promote healthy drug-free lifestyles in teens today.
 Founded in 1983 by Pierre Chartier, the club continues today with an annual membership between 25 and 40.
 The current head coach is Allan Hodgins.

 The Kingsway Drama Club was founded in 1998 by current director Margaret Russnell and Sophia Parkes.
 The club annually puts together a Christmas program and a spring play, which in the past has included Joseph (2003), Don't Kick the Turkeys (2004), and Sound of Music (2010).
 The club briefly held equal status as a touring group in the early 2000s before reverting to a normal club.